14 Introduction to workshop

 └── TODO.md

-This structure, particularly the use of the .Rproj file and the DESCRIPTION file (that we will cover in this workshop) are part of a β€œproject-based workflow” that is commonly used.
+This structure, particularly the use of the .Rproj file and the DESCRIPTION file (that we will cover in this workshop) are expansions of the β€œproject-based workflow” that is commonly used in R projects.
 We use this type of workflow because we want to follow some standard conventions in R, like having a DESCRIPTION metadata file, keeping raw data in the data-raw/ folder, and keeping (most) R scripts in the R/.
 We also want to keep things structured to make it easier for others and ourselves to reproduce the work.